nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### Option 4: `Demo Video`
 Don't like reading long wordy guides?
 A video may be just the thing for you!\
-This option opens the Demo Video in your web browser.\
+This option opens a Google Drive folder containing the Demo Video in your web browser.
-(The video is currently unavailable and will be up in v2.1)

     Option: 4